The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: Introduction

 Clearly, the structure of \refeq{RGEgeneral} is quite different from, and more complex than that of \refeq{RGECarroll}.
-We will explain in detail how \refeq{RGEgeneral} arises, and what the physical ramifications are.
+However, unlike \refeq{RGECarroll}, \emph{we can work with local interactions from the beginning.} We will explain in detail how \refeq{RGEgeneral} arises, and what the physical ramifications are.
 The \textbf{main results} are the following: \begin{itemize} \item \refeq{RGEgeneral} implies that, under RG flow, a single nonlinear bias term such as $b_{\delta^2}$ immediately generates terms of any order $J^m$ in the current; that is, it generates \emph{all moments of stochasticity}. \item The finding that terms of order $J^m$ in the effective action do not source terms $J^{m'}$ with $m' < m$ (in particular, stochasticity does not source bias terms) remains valid. \item Despite the seemingly complicated structure of \refeq{RGEgeneral}, we are able to derive an explicit closed form valid at any order in $m$ [\refeq{masterSol}].
-This is possible thanks to the specific, simple structure of the diagrams involved: going to higher order in $m$ amounts to inserting another factor of $d\Plin^\L/d\L \cdot \K^{(m_j)} \cdot$ given by lower-order kernels $m_j < m$. \item Finally, we express \refeq{RGEgeneral} as an explicit set of nonlinear ordinary differential equations for the stochastic amplitudes, given the bias coefficients $b_O(\L)$ as a function of scale.
-This nonlinearity leads to interesting behavior under RG flow, and ramifications for the choice of the renormalization scale in EFT analyses, which we investigate in \refsec{results}. \end{itemize}
+This is possible thanks to the specific, simple structure of the diagrams involved: going to higher order in $m$ amounts to inserting another factor of $d\Plin^\L/d\L \cdot \K^{(m_j)} \cdot$ given by lower-order kernels $m_j < m$. \item Finally, we express \refeq{RGEgeneral} as an explicit set of nonlinear ordinary differential equations for the stochastic amplitudes and bias parameters $C_O^{(m)}(\L)$.
+This nonlinearity leads to interesting behavior under RG flow, and ramifications for the choice of the renormalization scale in EFT analyses, which we investigate in \refsec{results}. \end{itemize} It appears much more difficult to arrive at such explicit results when dealing with the Polchinski RG \refeq{RGECarroll} with nonlocal interactions instead.

+In short, we present the most general RG running of all EFT parameters [see \refeq{masterSol}], explaining how stochastic terms are sourced via the running of the EFT smoothing scale and showing that the effective action \refeq{Sreal_int} is closed under renormalization.